ducksouplab/ducksoup/README.md

 docker build -f docker/Dockerfile.build -t ducksoup:latest .
 ```

-Supposing we use a `deploy` user for running the container, prepare the volume `logs` target:
+Supposing we use a `deploy` user for running the container, prepare the volume `data` target:

 ```
-sudo chown -R deploy:deploy logs
+sudo chown -R deploy:deploy data
 ```

 Run (note the `--user` option):